 - Meanwhile, quantitative data can be used in these situations.

 - When do you use smart data and intuition?

 When do we use smart data?

 There are two types of data: quantitative and qualitative data.
-These two approaches are used in different ways.
+The usage of these 2 approaches is different.
 Qualitative data functions for these purposes.

 1) To know why something happened

 Numbers may be credible to understand what is happening but often fails to show why it happens.
 For example, the sales have dropped up to 15% from a month ago but you operated normally.
 It turns out, it’s because your competitors have released something new.
 In this case, you can use qualitative data to find out why your customers prefer the competitors to yours.

 2) To know how to do something

 Qualitative data is very useful when you face some situations.
 If you want to do product development, you need to know how to do it.
 It is a question that you must take seriously.
 At another time, you need to solve a problem with a customer.
 You need to know the steps you need to go through.
 Then, if you want to win against your competitor, you also need to know what your customers like.
 Of course, you need data to do it.

 Meanwhile, quantitative data can be used in these situations.